How E-Com compliance became a trending keyword in Norway

 We scan your website and app for cookies and trackers on all your subpages.
 This information is automatically written into your cookie policy and is updated every single time you have your website scanned.

-Ensure both policies are accessible and written in simple, non-technical terms so that they’re easy to understand.
+Ensure both policies are easily accessible through clearly visible links and written in simple, non-technical terms so that they’re easy to understand.

 Step 3: Inform users about their rights